HHS/simpler-grants-gov/OPERATIONS.md

 ### Updating to our Terraform Version

-TODO
+1. Install `tfenv`
+2. Get the terraform version to install from `terraform_version` this file: https://github.com/HHS/simpler-grants-gov/blob/main/.github/workflows/deploy.yml
+3. Follow `tfenv` instructions to instsall and utilize the given terraform version

 ### Terraform State Locks

 Terraform state locks happen when multiple terraform deployments try to roll out simultaneously.

-You can fix them by:
+You can fix them on CLI by:

 1. Finding the job (via Github Action or otherwise) where the deployment failed.
 If you aren't sure, then it was probably in a Github Action.
 You can find a list of failing actions here: https://github.com/HHS/simpler-grants-gov/actions
 2. Wait for the deployment that caused the state lock to finish.
 If you can't find it, just wait 30 minutes.